huawenbo/PDE-FEM/README.md

 In addition, we compare the errors between the finite element solution and the exact solution at different parametrizations for different mesh dissections.

 ## Code
 If you want to use this code in your machine, you should fork my work and download the code in your computer.
 Then, you just need to run "PDE_main.m".
-Absolulately, you can change the parameters to get the different results.
+Absolutely, you can change the parameters to get the different results.

 ## Result
-This are some figures of the results.
+These are some figures of the results.

 - The solutions: